S$^3$: Social-network Simulation System with Large Language Model-Empowered Agents: S : Social Network Simulation

 With the widespread adoption of digital media, the propagation of information experiences a significant acceleration~\cite{lorenz2023systematic,luding2005information}.
 In the context of a simulation system designed to mimic social networks, one of its paramount functionalities lies in accurately modeling the process of information propagation and delineating crucial phase transitions~\cite{xie2021detecting,notarmuzi2022universality}.
 For example, Notarmuzi et al.~\cite{notarmuzi2022universality} conducted extensive empirical studies on a large scale, successfully distilling the concepts of universality, criticality, and complexity associated with information propagation in social media.
 Meanwhile, Xie et al.~\cite{xie2021detecting} expanded upon the widely accepted percolation theory and skillfully captured the intricate phase transitions inherent in the spread of information on social media platforms.

 Diverging from previous studies grounded in physical models, our approach adopts a LLM perspective to capture the dynamics of the information propagation process.
 In order to ascertain the efficacy of our proposed S$^3$ model, we have selected two typical events: (i) Eight-child Mother Event and (ii) Japan Nuclear Wastewater Release Event.
-The former event came to public attention in late January 2022, encompassing a range of contentious issues, such as human trafficking, false imprisonment, sexual assault, severe mistreatment, and feminism.
+The former event came to public attention in late January 2022, encompassing a range of contentious issues, such as sexual assault and feminism.
 The latter event entails Japan's government's decision to release nuclear wastewater into the ocean, eliciting significant global scrutiny and interest.

 Utilizing our simulator as a foundation, we employ a quantitative approach to evaluate the temporal dissemination of the aforementioned occurrence.
 This is achieved by calculating the overall number of people who have known the events at each time step (refer to Figure~\ref{fig::ssb} and Figure~\ref{fig::ssn}).
 Subsequently, through a comparative analysis with the empirical data (as illustrated in Figure~\ref{fig::tsb} and Figure~\ref{fig::tsn}), we discern that our simulator exhibits a commendable capacity for accurately forecasting the propagation patterns of both events.
 In particular, we notice that the rate of rise becomes gradually marginal over time, which can also be captured by our simulator.